netascode/ansible-dc-vxlan/docs/SWITCH_DISCOVERY_CREDENTIALS_GUIDE.md

 ## Overview

 This guide explains how to configure and use different credential types with the NaC VXLAN solution.
-Understanding the distinction between switch admin credentials, discovery credentials, and NDFC controller credentials is essential for proper fabric management.
+Understanding the distinction between switch admin credentials, discovery credentials, and ND controller credentials is essential for proper fabric management.

 ## Credential Types Overview

 The NaC VXLAN solution uses three distinct sets of credentials:

-1. **NDFC Controller Credentials (`ND_USERNAME` / `ND_PASSWORD`)**
+1. **ND Controller Credentials (`ND_USERNAME` / `ND_PASSWORD`)**
-   - Used to authenticate to Nexus Dashboard / NDFC controller
+   - Used to authenticate to Nexus Dashboard / ND controller
-   - Required for pushing configuration changes to switches via NDFC
+   - Required for pushing configuration changes to switches via ND
    - Controller-level authentication

 2. **Switch Admin Credentials (`NDFC_SW_USERNAME` / `NDFC_SW_PASSWORD`)**